brenno263/se339-essay-4-faker/README.md

 ## Faker current

-- Here we will talk about where Faker is currently, and how it differs from PHP in terms of design choices.
-Will also brielfy talk about tree shaking and what it is.

-- This section focuses on more current developments in Faker JS (hereafter referred to as simply Faker).

 After a kerfuffle with Faker JS' creator, the repository was recovered and a core team of contributors coalesced to back Faker.
 The Faker JS team continued its development, noting the pitfalls of Faker PHP to avoid failing for the same reasons.